mattorme/dbz-ttt-mp/README.md

 A browser-based two-player Tic Tac Toe game using Node.js and Socket.io.

+## Why I built this

+I built this project to get hands-on with WebSockets and real-time system design in a practical, user-facing way.
+The main goal was to model bidirectional communication between two clients, keep shared game state synchronized with low latency, and enforce server-authoritative rules so both players always see a consistent match.

+Using a multiplayer game as the testbed let me explore core real-time concepts end to end: connection lifecycle events, event-driven messaging, lobby orchestration, and fault handling for disconnect/reconnect scenarios.

 ## Project structure

 - `public/` — served client files